Monday, April 8, 2013

 And who are we in all this?
 We are the elves who make the toys.
 We display our faith and hope and love in the world.
 When we do this we produce the proofs that draw people deeper into God.
 But unlike the elves who stay safely hidden away in the workshop, we must be in the world drawing people into the Church where they can receive these gifts.

-Christ and has granted Santa an infinite supply of faith, hope and love.
-Every time a gift is given in Santa's name this great saint gives a gift of his own to both the giver and receiver, a gift containing not toys or earthly wealth, but the three greatest gifts of all, the gifts of the Spirit, the gifts of faith, hope and love.
-Perhaps the reason these three greatest gifts of Christ tend to leave the world when the Christmas decorations come down is not because people forget Christ, but because they forget we are His workers.
-Christ has empowers Santa to further the message of salvation, but we must participate in this.
+Christ has granted Santa an infinite supply of presents.
+Every time a gift is given in Santa's name this great saint gives a gift of his own to both the giver and receiver, a gift containing not toys or earthly wealth, but the three greatest gifts of all, the gifts of the Spirit, the gifts of faith and hope and love.
+Perhaps the reason these three greatest gifts of Christ tend to leave the world when the Christmas decorations come down is not because people forget Christ, but because they forget we are His workers, not just in December, but throughout the entire year.
+Christ has empowered Santa to further the message of salvation, but we must participate in this.
 Just as Santa has no gifts to give without the elves, our bishops will have no one to bestow their gifts upon unless we are out there winning souls.

 We do not need to choose between Santa and Jesus.
 We have been called to a New Evangelization.
 Perhaps if we ask him, Santa will help us in this.
 He has a great deal to tell the world if we are willing to give him a voice.